Wyntuition/aspnetcore-workshop-kit/00-BasicAspNetCoreApp/README.md

     host.Run();

-    // NOTE, these are needed, and can be added manually, or by the IDE using Microsoft.AspNetCore.Builder;
+    // NOTE, these are needed and can be added manually, though you can use the IDE (if VS Code + C# extension, or VS) using Microsoft.AspNetCore.Builder;
     using Microsoft.AspNetCore.Http;
     using Microsoft.AspNetCore.Hosting;